 Issues are more complex when we consider professional services firms such as solicitors, lawyers accountants, insurance professionals etc. using AI to provide services to their clients.
 There will be obvious gaps in coverage insurance wise as new situations arose where the apportionment of liability belongs.
 Moreover, clients are often not aware of how AI is being used in providing them services and consequently, some of the risks are hidden.
 Depending on the professional firms industry and the complexity of the tasks involved, AI has the potential to minimize professional indemnity risk on a long term basis.
 On a shorter term to medium term, it is bound to introduce new risks – however these risks can be better mitigated on a longer term strategy as new situations arose which will give the algorithms the chance to learn about these situations and as such improve their accuracy rates.

 This article was produced collaboratively by Managing Director of Intrepid Tech Ventures, Kevin Sookhee, and Partner David Coupe.
-Should you need assistance with an MGA please contact David Coupe.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
 Law covered as at February 2021.